 Meet our Leadership Team

-Co-chairs: Allison Murray, Brittani Johnson
+Co-chairs: Allison Murray, Melissa Bernstein

 Secretary: Trina Junod

-I joined the center in early 2017 after the birth of my son.
+I joined the center in early 2017 after the birth of my first son.
 The center has brought so much to our lives.
-Moving here from P.A. and the shift from wife to mom has been a pleasure because of the experiences that my son and I have had since joining, and that is why I am volunteering to be a part of the leadership team.
+Moving here from P.A. and the shift from wife to mom has been a pleasure because of the experiences that my sons and I have had since joining, and that is why I am volunteering to be a part of the leadership team.
 As a secretary I support the co-chairs and all the functions within the group (e.g., updating our events calendar, organizing our monthly planning meetings).